jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 ## Q3) Compare DEA results between RNA-Seq and array

 In question 1, you performed a DEA of array data using `limma`.
-In question 2a, you performed a DEA of RNA-Seq data using `edgeR`, among other methods.
-In this question you will compare the results of those two analyses.
+In question 2, you used different methods to perform DEA of RNA-Seq data.
+In particular, in this question, you will focus on the DEA using `edgeR` (question 2b) to compare the results of RNA-Seq DEA with those of the array DEA .

 > Remember that you've packaged your results and saved them using `write.table()`.
 If the data.frames containing the results of these analyses are no longer in your workspace, load them using `read.table()`.

-i) Use a Venn diagram to display the overlap and non-overlap of the __genes__ identified as differentially expressed at an FDR of 1e-5 by these analyses.
+i) Use a Venn diagram to display the overlap and non-overlap of the __genes__ identified as differentially expressed at an FDR of 1e-5 by these analyses (i.e., array vs `edgeR` differentially expressed genes).

 > Note that the number of __probes__ that you identified as differentially expressed at an FDR of 1e-5 in question 1c(iii) may be different from the number of __genes__ identified as differentially expressed at the same FDR!
 Why?
 The use of the argument `force.unique` of `venn.diagram()` is crucial here.

 ii) As expected, more genes were identified as differentially expressed using RNA-Seq data.
-In this question, you will examine the difference between the q-values from both analyses by overlaying density plots of the q-values from each analysis.
+In this question, you will examine the difference between the q-values from both analyses (i.e., array and `edgeR`) by overlaying density plots of the q-values from each analysis.

   * To respond to this question, make two plots.
 One plot that includes the densities of q-values of the genes analyzed by both platforms (i.e., genes shared by both data frames), and another plot that includes the densities of q-values of ALL genes analyzed by at least one of the platforms.